Human capital flight from Nigeria: Efforts to reverse trend

 There are no government policies to proactively address the decimation of higher education in Nigeria.
 Some solutions that have however been proffered to the protracted problem of brain drain including good leadership, mass employment, better salary and working conditions as well as a system for rewarding diligent staff.

 Many Nigerians who have emigrated or plan to emigrate to North America and Europe have expressed the unlikelihood of their return or return of the children raised in their new country of settlement to Nigeria as there is a general distrust in the Nigerian political class and their ability to reverse the ongoing downward spiral in the educational sector.

-It is pertinent that efforts should be made to create an enabling environment by improving upon existing policies in order to foster economic prosperity and development of the nation.
-There is also need for the government to invest in infrastructure development and fight corruption head on.
-The need for the Nigerian government to decisively tackle corruption and invest in basic infrastructure has also been identified.
-Nigeria should also actively take advantage of the massive youth population and severe as an incubator for manpower, industry and technology development.
-It was also suggested that the government should strengthen policies and programs which are aimed at actively managing human capital migration from Nigeria by interacting with foreign partners.
 In May 2018, Canada expressed interest in working together with Nigeria in order to assist the Nigerian government in curbing unchecked migration.
 In an attempt to restrict the recruitment of foreign healthcare workers, the United Kingdom introduced a new policy in February 2021.